home-assistant/home-assistant.io/source/_docs/scripts/conditions.markdown

 ### {% linkable_title Numeric state condition %}

-This type of condition attempts to parse the state of specified entity as a number and triggers if the value matches all of the above or below thresholds.
+This type of condition attempts to parse the state of specified entity as a number and triggers if the value matches the thresholds.

-For above, the condition passes if `value >= above`.
-For below, the condition passes if `value <= below`.
 If both `below` and `above` are specified, both tests have to pass.

 You can optionally use a `value_template` to process the value of the state before testing it.